✨ New Plugin Alert ✨ SleekRank is now available with €50 launch discount

 Membership ops

-"Expiring next 14 days" plus "Expired in last 30" as saved views — the foundation of any renewal outreach motion.
+"Expiring next 14 days" plus "Expired in last 30" as saved views — the foundation of any renewal outreach motion that runs on schedule, not on memory.

 Content managers

 Every restricted post in one list, sortable by required level.
-Spot mis-restricted content (or content that was meant to be free) in seconds.
+Spot mis-restricted content (or content meant to be free) in seconds during an audit pass.

 Customer support